 (9) After the issue to a State organisation of a certificate or an amended certificate under this section —

-(a) the rule referred to in subsection (5)(a) and a memorandum registered under subsection (8)(a) shall not be altered unless the alteration is approved by the Commission in Court Session; and
+(a) the rule referred to in subsection (5)(a) and a memorandum registered under subsection (8)(a) must not be altered unless the alteration is approved by the Commission in Court Session; and

-(b) an alteration to any rule of the State organisation other than the rule referred to in paragraph (a) may be registered by the Registrar if the Registrar is satisfied that the rule as so altered is the same as a rule of the State organisation’s counterpart Federal body; and
+(b) an alteration to any rule of the State organisation other than the rule referred to in paragraph (a) may be registered by the Registrar if the Registrar is satisfied that the rule as so altered is the same as a rule of the State organisation’s counterpart federal body; and

-(c) every member of the State organisation’s counterpart Federal body who is eligible to be a member of the State organisation shall, for all the purposes of this Act and of any award, industrial agreement or order, be deemed to be a member of the State organisation.
+(c) every member of the State organisation’s counterpart federal body who is eligible to be a member of the State organisation is, for all the purposes of this Act and of any award, industrial agreement or order, taken to be a member of the State organisation.

 (10) Before granting approval to an alteration of the rule or memorandum referred to in subsection (9)(a), the Commission in Court Session may require compliance by the State organisation with such conditions as the Commission in Court Session considers appropriate.

 [Section 71 amended: No. 94 of 1984 s.
 66; No. 119 of 1987 s.
 18; No. 1 of 1995 s.
 53; No. 74 of 2003 s.
 68(3); No. 53 of 2011 s.
 34; No. 39 of 2018 s.
-40.]
+40; No. 30 of 2021 s.
+36, 74, 76(2), (7) and (8), 78(6) and (7).]

 71A.
-Rules of Federal organisation, State organisation may adopt
+State organisation may adopt rules of federal organisation

-(1) In this section —

-counterpart Federal body and State organisation have the same respective meanings as in section 71.
+[(1) deleted]

-(2) Subject to this section, a State organisation may alter its rules (in this section referred to as the State rules) by including in the State rules a provision (in this section referred to as the adopting provision) stating that all of the rules of its counterpart Federal body other than —
+(2) Subject to this section, a State organisation may alter its rules (in this section referred to as the State rules) by including in the State rules a provision (in this section referred to as the adopting provision) stating that all of the rules of its counterpart federal body other than —

 (a) a rule relating to the name of the State organisation; and